A Satire of the Avant-Garde

 Siobhan Scarry offers this concise summary:

-The Pamperers erodes the lines between art makers (geniuses), collectors (patrons and hostesses), and consumers (audiences), all of whom are players in the same cultural enterprise.
+The Pamperers erodes the lines between art makers (geniuses), collectors (patrons and hostesses), and consumers (audiences), all of whom are players in the same commercial enterprise.

 The Theater of the Avant-Garde